particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 ### Using particle bundle - Application-specific variables

-Using the [Particle CLI](/reference/developer-tools/cli/#particle-bundle) `particle bundle` command with the `--env` option allows bundling of an application binary (.bin) file with an arbitrary JSON file of key - value pairs.
+Using the [Particle CLI](/reference/developer-tools/cli/#particle-bundle) `particle bundle` command with the `--env` option allows bundling of an application binary (.bin) file with an arbitrary JSON file of name - value pairs.

 ## Device OS environment variables